 When the doughnut craze hit the city, there was one ring to rule them all: Do-Rite Donut’s Buttermilk Old Fashioned Donut.

-This treat is the one thing folks always leave our Gateway to the West Loop Food Tour raving about.
+This treat is the one thing folks always leave our Buildings and Bites tour raving about.

 Crunchy on the outside, pillowy on the inside, and coated in a vanilla-bean glaze, this doughnut reaches perfection when dunked in coffee.

 It’s a classic take on a breakfast staple that shines precisely because of its simplicity—though we totally understand if you want to have it for lunch, dinner, or as midnight snack.

 #5 Chicago-style hot dogs at Portillo’s

 Photo Source: WGLT.org

 You’ve seen them on sticker, posters, and t-shirts.
 It’s been admired by the likes of Chefs Grant Achatz, Rick Bayless and the late, great Anthony Bourdain.
 Now is your chance to try the Chicago-style hot dog, the dish that truly captures the hearts of locals and visitors alike.

 At Portillo’s, you get the quintessential example of this Chicago signature dish: an all-beef frankfurter tucked into a steamed poppy seed bun, topped with relish, celery salt, chopped onions, sliced tomatoes, sport peppers, and a pickle.
 It’s the pièce de résistance of our Iconic Foods of Chicago Food Tour.